 This osseointegration process stabilizes the implant posts in your jawbone so that they’re fixed, stable, strong, immovable, and secured in place.
 However, osseointegration is not an instant process but a gradual one.
 It occurs over time as your implant spot heals up.
 Generally, osseointegration takes about 6 months to be completed.

-Also, during the tooth implant recovery period, your dentist would schedule a regular follow-up dental visit with so that he or she can monitor the progress of your tooth implant recovery and also ensure that no complications crop up.
+Also, during the tooth implant recovery period, your emergency dentist would schedule a regular follow-up dental visit with so that he or she can monitor the progress of your tooth implant recovery and also ensure that no complications crop up.

 After your recovery period, your dentist would install the final tooth restoration in case you haven’t received your final tooth restorations during the dental implant procedure.